 Shoe salesman at a retail store.

 Life Lesson Learned: If you find what the customer likes, they’ll buy more.
 Sell customers what they want and like.
-AND how to complement people and be sincere.
+AND how to compliment people and be sincere.

 Life Lesson Learned: People enjoy being served with a smile.
 People hate a dirty table.
 People love a clean table.